Climate change, pollution, drought, and environmental disparities are issues that affect us all, both locally and globally.

 As of July 1, 2014, all businesses are required to have recycling collection for basic recyclable materials, and restaurants and markets are required to have organics collection for food scraps, food soiled paper and plant debris.

-In addition, residential properties of over 5 units are required to provide recycling and organics collection for their tenants’ food scraps, food soiled papers and any plant debris generated at the property.
+Berkeley launched its groundbreaking curbside recycling program in 1973.
 Since 2013, the city has expanded its recycling program to accept all clean, rigid plastic containers.
 In fact, Berkeley leads the way nationally for its recycling efforts.

 Zero Net Energy Building